pkosurilab/BellaVista/README.md

 ---
 ## Quickstart (with sample data)

-Below is a short tutorial for loading Bella Vista with sample Xenium data.
+Below is a short tutorial for loading BellaVista with sample Xenium data.

 1. Download sample data: [Xenium mouse brain dataset (Replicate 3)](https://www.10xgenomics.com/datasets/fresh-frozen-mouse-brain-replicates-1-standard)

       - To download the dataset, 10x Genomics may ask you to fill out a questionnaire.
       - Unzip the downloaded zip file.
 This will create a folder named "Xenium_V1_FF_Mouse_Brain_MultiSection_3_outs".
-      - Take note of your local path to this folder, as you will need this path when running Bella Vista.
+      - Take note of your local path to this folder, as you will need this path when running BellaVista.

 <img src="https://github.com/pkosurilab/BellaVista/blob/main/images/xenium_testdata_location.png?raw=true" alt="Xenium sample data website location" width="600" />

-2. Run Bella Vista from the command line with the Xenium sample data:
+2. Run BellaVista from the command line with the Xenium sample data:

       - Note: Before running this command, replace "/path/to/" with the actual path to the Xenium sample data folder.